-- 1. have earned 24 or more credits at Belhaven University, and a total of 90 credits. - 2. are in the top ten percent of the student pool remaining after completion of steps one and two, and - 3. have a GPA of 3.5 or above.
+- 1. have earned 24 or more credits at Belhaven University, and a total of 90 credits. - 2. are in the top ten percent of the student pool remaining after completion of step one, and - 3. have a GPA of 3.5 or above.

-Letters inviting eligible students to join the honor society are issued once a year, in March.
+Letters inviting eligible students to join the honor society are issued once a year, in the spring term.